GraphQLGuide/book/text/type-system/unions.md

 }
 ```

-Since unions don’t guarantee any fields in common, any field we select has to be inside a fragment (which have a specific object type).
+Since unions don’t guarantee any fields in common, any field we select has to be inside a fragment (which has a specific object type).